thymedev/thymedev.github.io/src/coffee/README.md

 ---
 title: "Thyme: Coffee Series ☕"
-description: "A collection of self-hosted Discord bots ("cogs") that provide advanced features for your server.
+description: "A collection of self-hosted Discord bots (\"cogs\") that provide advanced features for your server.
 Emotes, message mover, custom welcome bots, and more."
 ---

 # Thyme: Coffee Series ☕